soulweaver91/anidb-user-scripts/README.md

 is designed for and do its thing automatically.

 User script add-ons other than Tampermonkey may or may not work.
 Specifically, for Greasemonkey, only versions up to the latest 3.x series release will work.
-Greasemonkey 4, the only available option for modern Firefox versions, **will not work** due to breaking changes introduced in it that don't appear to become remedied any time soon.
+Greasemonkey 4, the only available GM version for modern Firefox versions, **will not work** due to breaking changes introduced in it that don't appear to become remedied any time soon.

 # Commit tag legend